Aix-Marseille University: Early history (1409–1800)

-In 1603 Henry IV of France established the Collège Royal de Bourbon in Aix-en-Provence for the study of belles-lettres and philosophy, supplementing the traditional faculties of the university, but not formally a part of it.
-This college de plain exercice became a significant seat of learning, under the control of the Jesuit order.
+In 1603, Henry IV of France established the Collège Royal de Bourbon in Aix-en-Provence for the study of belles-lettres and philosophy, supplementing the traditional faculties of the university, but not formally a part of it.
+This college de plain exercice became a significant seat of learning, under the control of the Jesuits.
 Throughout the 16th and 17th centuries, the college frequently served as a preparatory, but unaffiliated, school for the university.
 Only the university was entitled to award degrees in the theology, law, and medicine; but candidates for degrees had first to pass an examination in philosophy, which was only provided by the college.
 Universities basically accepted candidates who had studied in colleges formally affiliated with them, which in reality required both college and university to be situated in the same city.
-In 1762 the Jesuits were forced to leave France, and in 1763 the Collège Royal de Bourbon was officially affiliated with the university as a faculty of arts.
+In 1762 the Jesuits were forced to leave France, and in 1763 the college was officially affiliated with the university as a faculty of arts.
 The addition of the Collège Royal de Bourbon essentially widened the scope of courses provided at the University of Provence.
 Formal instruction in French was initially provided at the college, with texts and a structured course of study.
-Subsequently, physics became a part of the curriculum at the college as a part of the philosophy course in the 18th century.
-Equipment for carrying out experiments was obtained and the first course in experimental physics was provided at Aix-en-Provence in 1741.
-Classical mechanics, however, was only taught after 1755, when the physicist Paulian offered his first class and Isaac Newton's Philosophiæ Naturalis Principia Mathematica and commentaries were obtained for the library.
+Physics later became a part of the curriculum at the college as a part of the philosophy course in the 18th century.
+In 1741, equipment for conducting experiments was acquired, and the first experimental physics course was offered at Aix-en-Provence.
+Classical mechanics, however, was only taught after 1755, when the physicist Aimé-Henri Paulian offered his first class and Isaac Newton's Philosophiæ Naturalis Principia Mathematica and commentaries were obtained for the library.

+It is also of significance that much later, in 1852, Paul Cézanne entered the Collège Royal de Bourbon where he met and befriended Émile Zola.
+This friendship was decisive for both men so they had successful careers – Cézanne as a painter and Zola as a writer.
+Among their closest friends at the college was Baptistin Baille, who went on to become a notable scientist and industrialist; together they were known as les trois inséparables (the three inseparables).

 The French Revolution, with its focus on the individual and an end to inherited privilege, saw the suppression of the universities.
 To the revolutionaries, universities embodied bastions of corporatism and established interests.
-Moreover, lands owned by the universities and utilized for their support, represented a source of wealth to be tapped by the revolutionary government, just as property possessed by the Church had been confiscated.
+Moreover, lands owned by the universities and utilized for their support, represented a source of wealth to be tapped by the revolutionary government, just as property possessed by the French Catholic Church had been confiscated.
 In 1792, the University of Provence, along with twenty-one other universities, was dissolved.
 Specialized ecoles, with rigorous entrance examinations and open to anyone with talent, were eventually created in order to offer professional training in specialized areas.
 Nonetheless, the government found it necessary to allow the faculties of law and medicine to continue in Aix-en-Provence and Marseille in the early 19th century.